Robust self-testing and certified randomness based on chained Bell inequality: Summary and Discussion

 \section{Summary and Discussion}

 In sum, we demonstrated the self-testing of state and measurements based on the optimal quantum violation of the chained Bell inequality \cite{Braunstein1990}, which features an arbitrary $n$ number of dichotomic measurements for each party.
-To derive optimal quantum violation, we developed an analytically elegant SOS approach.
-Contrasting to earlier works \cite{Wehner2006, Supic2016} which assume the two-qubit system, our derivation is devoid of assuming the dimension of the quantum system.
-Moreover, we explicitly derived the set of measurement settings for each party and the form of the maximally entangled state required to attain the optimal quantum value, solely from the optimization conditions of the SOS method.
+We developed a systematic analytically elegant SOS approach to derive the optimal quantum violation, which are quite straightforward compared to earlier approach \cite{Supic2016}.
+We explicitly derived the functional relation between local observables solely from the optimization conditions of the SOS approach.
+Finding the dimension-independent state required for optimal quantum violation was a complicated task which we have also efficiently derived.
+Our approach is so systematic that it can be used for deriving optimal value of many other arbitrary-input Bell functionals.